NxPKG/khulnasoft-docs/content/ddos-protection/tcp-protection/setup.md

 When you get access to Advanced TCP Protection, there are no configured thresholds in your account.

-Thresholds are based on your network's individual behavior, derived from your traffic profile as monitored by Cloudflare.
+Thresholds are based on your network's individual behavior, derived from your traffic profile as monitored by Khulnasoft.
 Defining the thresholds will effectively determine what the _High_, _Medium_, and _Low_ [sensitivities](/ddos-protection/tcp-protection/rule-settings/#burst-sensitivity) will be for your specific case.

 Ask your Implementation Manager to configure initial threshold values.